JayO-1/system-design-101/README.md

 The key feature of message brokers that allows them to be so effective in a distributed system is **exactly once message processing**.

 This concept can be divided into two components:

 1. _At least once message processing:_ Facilitated via fault tolerance (disk persistence and replication) and consumer acknowledgements
 2. _No more than once message processing:_ Facilitated using two-phase commit (which we want to avoid) OR idempotency keys.
     * With idempotency keys, the broker associates a unique order-based id with each message and keeps track of which message the consumer has processed at a given time
-    * This allows the consumer to facilitate idempotent message processing by ignoring messages it has already seen
+    * This allows the consumer to facilitate idempotent message processing by ignoring messages it has already seen, and the producer to send messages in order

 <p align="center">
   <br/>